Alfresco/docs-alfresco/digital-workspace/latest/troubleshooting/index.md

 ### Is Single Sign-On (SSO) supported with Alfresco Digital Workspace

 Yes, Digital Workspace supports Single Sign-On with the Identity Service.
-See [Alfresco SSO Guide](https://docs.alfresco.com/sso/concepts/intro.html) for more details.
+See [Alfresco SSO Guide LINK](https://docs.alfresco.com/sso/concepts/intro.html) for more details.

 Alfresco Digital Workspace does not support SAML Single Sign-On (SSO) for Alfresco Content Services.
 Users can login with their credentials using basic authentication, but SAML authentication must not be enforced.

-See [SAML Single Sign-On (SSO) for Alfresco Content Services](https://docs.alfresco.com/saml/concepts/saml-overview.html) and [Configuring SAML (SSO) settings for REST API using the Admin Console](http://docs.alfresco.com/saml/tasks/saml-restapi-console.html) for more.
+See [SAML Single Sign-On (SSO) for Alfresco Content Services LINK](https://docs.alfresco.com/saml/concepts/saml-overview.html) and [Configuring SAML (SSO) settings for REST API using the Admin Console LINK](http://docs.alfresco.com/saml/tasks/saml-restapi-console.html) for more.